mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Add Active and Reactive Costs](@id AddActiveReactiveCostsManual)
 The [`addActiveCost!`](@ref addActiveCost!) and [`addReactiveCost!`](@ref addReactiveCost!) functions are responsible for adding costs for the active and reactive power produced by the corresponding generator.
 These costs are added only if the corresponding generator is defined.

-We will be using the [`addActiveCost!`](@ref addActiveCost!) function throughout this manual.
+The [`addActiveCost!`](@ref addActiveCost!) function will be used consistently throughout this manual.
 The same steps can be applied for the [`addReactiveCost!`](@ref addReactiveCost!) function.
 To begin, let us create an example of the power system using the following code:
 ```@example addActiveCost
 using JuliaGrid # hide